dlwh/epic/README.md

 ### What's inside

-The latest stable version is 1.2.0.
-This version is essentially the code based that was in breeze.process, with "breeze" renamed to "chalk", plus some simple Scala utilities that were in Chalk already.
+The latest stable version is 1.3.0.
+Changes from the previous release include:

+* Initial implementation of functional pipelines for NLP applications, and actor-based pipelines based on those components.

 See the [CHANGELOG](https://github.com/scalanlp/chalk/wiki/CHANGELOG) for changes in previous versions.